Warsteiner

-Warsteiner (/de/) beer is brewed in the Arnsberg Forest Nature Park outside of Warstein, North Rhine-Westphalia, Germany.
+Warsteiner (/de/) is a German beer brand.
+The beer is brewed in the Arnsberg Forest Nature Park outside of Warstein, North Rhine-Westphalia, Germany.
 Warsteiner has been owned by the Cramer family since 1753.
 Warsteiner is Germany's largest privately owned brewery; its best selling beer is Warsteiner Premium Verum.

 Warsteiner ranks fifth among Germany's best selling breweries.

 History

-According to Inc Magazine, "In 1753, the farmer Antonius Cramer from the town of Warstein, Germany [laid] the foundation for a German beer dynasty."
+According to Inc. magazine, "In 1753, the farmer Antonius Cramer from the town of Warstein, Germany [laid] the foundation for a German beer dynasty."

 The earliest mention of the brewing company is a tax record from 1753, when Antonius Cramer paid 1 thaler, 19 guilders on beer he brewed and sold himself.

 His son Johannes Vitus followed in his footsteps and brought the selling of home-brewed beer into his house, in the heart of Warstein.
 His company benefited from its central location.
-However, in 1802 a devastating fire left Warstein in ruins and ashes - the business of the Cramers fell victim to the flames.
+However, in 1802 a devastating fire left Warstein in ruins and ashes; the business of the Cramers fell victim to the flames.

 At the same time, they rebuilt their house as a guest accommodation and became through the establishment of the St. Pancras Church the centre of the town.

 The headquarters of the Warsteiner Brewery, the Domschänke, still stands today in the historic core of Warstein.

 Breweries in the Rhine valley were bombed during World War II, and the Warstein brewery sustained some damage.